 iPhone X or Later (iPhone XR, iPhone XS Max, iPhone XS): use Hair Dye or paintbrush that must dry and Moisture-free.

 Tips! iPhone 6 and Earlier model has a round jack that we can clean up using Ballpoint riffle.
 Exactly cover the inner area and help to clean up.

 Solution 2: Check Call Audio Routing

-iPhone auto recognize your Calling Situation by setting this option to automatic.
-If Headphone or AirPods is connected your iPhone then you will listen to Music, Call on Connected accessories.
+iPhone auto recognizes your Calling Situation by setting this option to automatic.
+If Headphone or AirPods is connected to your iPhone then you will listen to Music, Call on Connected accessories.
 If not that Speaker or Normal speaker.

 For iOS 12 or earlier: Settings app on iPhone > General > Accessibility > Scroll to Call Audio Routing > Automatic.